Azure-Samples/azd-ai-starter/README.md

 #### Local Development

-Describe how to run and develop the app locally
+Describe how to run and develop the app

+#### Extending Bicep IaC files

+Once the application is developed, the Bicep files may need to be extended with additional service modules and configuration.
+We include a script to list the available API versions for each service, including an indicator for latest stable releases.

+To use it, change directory to the [scripts folder](./scripts), and locate and run the script called `listAPIVersions`, for your corresponding platform.

+> [!IMPORTANT]
+> This script needs the [Azure CLI] to be installed in your system or available in your setup.

 ## Guidance